FantomMenaceDAO/MIPs/.github/ISSUE_TEMPLATE/make-an-improvement.md

 ---

-# Menace Improvement Proposal (MIP-X)
+# Potential Menace Improvement Proposal (MIP-X)

-## Abstract
+## tl;dr
-What we should do, and how does this solve the problem and improve our DAO
+This what we should do, and here's how it solve the problem to improve our DAO

 ## Motivation
 A clear and concise description of what the improvement is.
 What is the pain point, and how does the improvement solve it?